fboes/aerofly-wettergeraet/docs/faq.md

 Sure you can.
 In the desktop application you will find "File > Save METAR file...", with a matching "File > Open METAR file" option.
 Saving METAR files will create `.rwx` files, which are regular `.txt` files with a fancy file suffix.

-The RWX file format not only saves the METAR data, but also the exact data the METAR was requested - METAR data does not contain date information regrading year or month.
+The RWX file format not only saves the METAR data, but also the exact date the METAR was requested - METAR data does not contain date information regrading year or month.

 The CLI application is also able to read RWX files, but cannot write them.
 You are still free to save your favourite METAR string into a TXT file, as the <i>Aerofly Wettergerät</i> also reads TXT files.